Virgin Rainforest El Papán

 Regional Context

-Agricultural Frontier vs Rainforest
+Agricultural frontier vs Rainforest

 Evidence: Contrast between Reserve and Monoculture

-The "Sponge" of the Region
+The Region's "Sponge"

 Success Case 2024

-Project Castor I
+Project Beaver I

 Measured Impact (Retention)